rellu/vault-scm-plugin/readme.md

-SourceGear Vault (tm) plugin for Jenkins Version (0.1)
+SourceGear Vault (tm) plugin for Jenkins
 ====================

 This is a plugin for [Jenkins CI server](http://jenkins-ci.org/).
 This plugin integrates [SourceGear Vault/Fortress](http://www.sourcegear.com/) version control with Jenkins.
 Currently the plugin supports polling SCM for changes, triggering build if there is changes and keeping the changelog.

 NOTE
 ====

+This is version 0.1 and might still have some issue.
-We are not related to SourceGear so in this sense this is an unofficial plugin.
+We are not affiliated with SourceGear so in this sense this is an unofficial plugin.
-This software is MIT licensed open-source, so please fork it and make updates you require.
+This software is MIT licensed open-source, so please fork it and make updates as you require.

 Installation
 ============